robertmand/FAIR-DaSH/_episodes/ep2.md

 - **R1.1** (Meta)data is released with a clear and accessible data usage license

 #### How to choose the right database for your dataset?
+University of Reading provides an overview of the necessary criteria to [choose a data repository](https://www.reading.ac.uk/research-services/research-data-management/preserving-and-sharing-data/choosing-a-data-repository)
+- **Check funders recommendations**
+It is always better to upload your data to funders recommendied data repositories.
+For instance, Biotechnology and Biological Sciences Research Council (BBSRC) funds and recommend many databases including [European Bioinformatics Institute](https://www.ebi.ac.uk/submission/)
+- **Publishers**
+Publishers prefers discipline specific repository,
+- **Community standards**
-- Check the community standards for your data, you can find more information [RDMkit guidelines](https://rdmkit.elixir-europe.org/your_domain)
+Check the community standards for your data, you can find more information [RDMkit guidelines](https://rdmkit.elixir-europe.org/your_domain)
-- Look for resources that describe the databases and check if it fits your data, you might consider the following:
+- If you still cannot find the right one for you, look for resources that describe the databases and check if it fits your data, you might consider the following:

 A) Accessibility options